 For the past couple of years now, the Sage Bambino plus has been one of the most popular choices for entry level home barista machines.

-I won’t go into too much detail here as I’ve put so much detail in my main review of this machine, nevertheless in a nutshell – the espresso quality this machine is capable of, the quality of the microfoam it produces both via automatic steaming and manual steaming, and the control you have over the milk with the auto steaming feature, and the beginner friendliness of this machine, are great for such a low cost machine.
+I won’t go into too much detail here as I’ve put so much detail in my main review of this machine, but in a nutshell – the espresso quality this machine is capable of, the quality of the microfoam it produces both via automatic steaming and manual steaming, and the control you have over the milk with the auto steaming feature, and the beginner friendliness of this machine, are incredible for such a low cost machine.

 Sage Bambino Plus Review